 To ensure that your needs are properly addressed if you become incapacitated, you can give another person – your agent – the authority to make decisions about your personal matters.
 A durable power of attorney gives your agent control of your health care decisions or your legal and financial issues.
 You may choose one person to act as agent in both areas, or you may choose different people.

 Durable powers of attorney can give you the comfort of knowing that your affairs will be handled wisely and that your best interests will be protected.
 Florida’s power of attorney law changed significantly on October 1, 2011.
 Although powers of attorney executed before October 1, 2011, remain valid, you may wish to have your power of attorney evaluated to determine if you should have a new one prepared.

 In Florida, you can create a living will to make it known that you do not wish the end of your life to be prolonged by artificial means.
 A Florida living will allows you to name the conditions under which you would not want to have life-prolonging medical treatment if you are incapacitated.
 These include:

 If your doctors determine that there is no reasonable likelihood of your recovery from the condition or conditions that you have named, your living will requires that life-prolonging procedures be withheld or withdrawn.

 Your living will may appoint a health care surrogate.
 This person upholds the choices that you have made, ensuring that doctors follow the instructions you have given.
 Your surrogate’s authority is limited to the enforcement of your instructions as described in your living will.

-Delzer, Coulter & Bell, P.A. offers a free consultation to review your elder law needs.
-Rebecca C. Bell is a Florida Board Certified Elder Law Attorney who can help you make the right decisions about your future.
-Contact the firm online or call 877.815.4218.
+Delzer, Coulter & Bell, P.A., offers a free consultation to review your elder law needs.
+Rebecca C. Bell is a Florida board certified elder law attorney who can help you make the right decisions about your future.
+Contact the firm through our online form or call 877-815-4218.